-We aim for a fibre portfolio with leading environmental performance based on circularity.
+We aim for a fibre portfolio with leading environmental performance based on circular economy.

-Cellulose fibres are the most important raw material in the paper industry.
-We utilise wood-based virgin fibres, recovered paper-based recycled fibres, and alternative virgin fibres such as miscanthus are used.
-In this, the use of recovered paper fibres is the most sustainable option of the two.
-WEPA already uses 40% recycled fibers, while the industry average is only 20%.
-Our target is to reduce the environmental footprint of our fibre raw materials by 25% until 2030, partly by using at least 60% recycled fibres and virgin fibre alternatives.
+Cellulose fibres are the most important raw material of the paper industry.
+Wood-based virgin fibres, recovered paper-based recycled fibres, and alternative virgin fibres such as miscanthus are used.
+In this, the use of recovered paper fibres is the most sustainableoption.
+We have set ourselves the goal of reducing the environmental footprint of our fibre raw materials by 25% by 2030, among other measures by using at least 60% recovered fibres and virgin fibre alternatives.
 For the remaining wood-based virgin fibres, we ensure, at a minimum, 100% certification via FSC® (FSC-C016151) and PEFC (PEFC/04-32-0775) by 2025 and work with suppliers on additional measures to promote sustainable forestry and biodiversity.

 At WEPA, we bundle all our raw materials from responsible sources under the term "Fair Fibre".

-In addition to the increasing use of recovered paper, we are researching innovative raw material alternatives such as bamboo, straw or miscanthus, as well as the use of new types of recovered paper.
-Find more about this topic on page 52 of our Sustainability Report.
+In addition to the increasing use of recovered paper, we are researching innovative raw material alternatives such as miscanthus, as well as the use of new types of recovered paper.
+Find out more on pages 34 to 36.

 A prominent example is our WEPA brand “mach m!t”: toilet paper, kitchen towels as well as tissues and facial tissues are made from 100% recycled paper fibres – and have been for over 30 years.
 This way, we conserve valuable resources and reduce our environmental footprint.LEARN MORE